MF Global trustee Freeh to testify at Sen. hearing

-Former customers of MF Global MFGLQ.PK, waiting for the return of as much as $1.6 billion missing from their accounts, will get their first chance next week to hear testimony from Louis Freeh, the embattled trustee for the bankrupt commodities firm.
+April 17 Former customers of MF Global , waiting for the return of as much as $1.6 billion missing from their accounts, will get their first chance next week to hear testimony from Louis Freeh, the embattled trustee for the bankrupt commodities firm.

 Freeh, who has come under fire for the way he has managed the assets of MF Global's bankrupt parent company, will testify on April 24 before the Senate Banking Committee, according to an announcement from the committee on Tuesday.